Octanoz/AdventOfCode2024/Day15/instructions.md

     ^^>vv<^v^v<vv>^<><v<^v>^^^>>>^^vvv^>vvv<>>>^<^>>>>>^<<^v>^vvv<>^<><<v>
     v^^>>><<^^<>>^v^<v^vv<>v^<<>^<^v^v><^<<<><<^<v><v<>vv>>v><v^<vv<>v^<<^

-As the robot (@) attempts to move, if there are any boxes (O) in the way, the robot will also attempt to push those boxes.
-However, if this action would cause the robot or a box to move into a wall (#), nothing moves instead, including the robot.
+As the robot `@` attempts to move, if there are any boxes `O` in the way, the robot will also attempt to push those boxes.
+However, if this action would cause the robot or a box to move into a wall `#`, nothing moves instead, including the robot.
 The initial positions of these are shown on the map at the top of the document the lanternfish gave you.

-The rest of the document describes the moves (^ for up, v for down, < for left, > for right) that the robot will attempt to make, in order.
+The rest of the document describes the moves (`^` for up, `v` for down, `<` for left, `>` for right) that the robot will attempt to make, in order.
 (The moves form a single giant sequence; they are broken into multiple lines just to make copy-pasting easier.
 Newlines within the move sequence should be ignored.)

+## Examples

 Here is a smaller example to get started: